Prime-TITAN-CameraMan/termux-desktops/Documentation/proot/debian_proot.md

 ## Some Additional Informations <a name=imp-proot-info></a>
 ### Troubleshooting & Fixes
-If you are having any kind of problem with Termux, for example, if it's crashing, check and fix it from [here](/Documentation/native/termux_native.md#fix-problem-termux).
+If you are having any kind of problem with Termux (for example, if it's crashing) check and fix it from [here](/Documentation/native/termux_native.md#fix-problem-termux).

 <br>